The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 But couldn't this be said about any code on a website?
 When you go to the page, you're loading whatever JS, Flash, etc that is on their site.
 You're the one going there, it isn't anything malicious.

 What's the difference between this stuff, and say someone using uncompressed images that suck your bandwidth excessively?
 Is the only difference, that they may be profiting from this slightly?
-If so, why i
+If so, why is that bad, when most sites need to show you some ad, sell you something, etc to be profitable?

 I can see this becoming worse, especially with encrypted media extensions that obfuscate the presence of a mining tool under the guide of DRM.